yetanalytics/lrsql/README.md

 A Learning Record Store (LRS) is a persistent store for xAPI statements and associated attachments and documents.
 The full LRS specification can be found in [Part 3 of the xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#partthree). lrsql is distinct from other LRSs developed at Yet Analytics for being SQL-based and supporting multiple SQL database management systems (DBMSs) like H2, SQLite, and Postgresql.

 Currently, lrsql is installed by pulling the latest commit from its GitHub repo.
-In the future it will be available in public repositories like Clojars.
+In the future it will be available as a closed-source software download available via the purchase of a license.

 To use lrsql, a user needs to be authorized by an admin.
 Admin accounts can be created using special RESTful HTTP methods (described later in the README); logging into them will return a JSON Web Token (JWT), a temporary token that can then be used to create or access lrsql credentials.
 These credentials, which consist of a public API key (the "username"), a secret API key (the "password"), and their scopes ([described in the xAPI spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#42-oauth-10-authorization-scope)), are then used as headers for LRS-specific methods to authenticate and authorize the request sender.